girlscript/winter-of-contributing/DSA/4.1 Stacks/Standard Problems/MinimumOrMaximumStack.md

 - We will be implementing a stack which can be used to extract the largest element of the stack at any time efficiently
 - We will be creating our custom Stack Class for this purpose
+- Minimum stack implementation follows the same concept, we just need to change the equality

 <br>